FactoryTalk-Optix/NetLogic_CheatSheet/pages/opcua.md

 ## Read arbitrary tag from an OPC/UA Server

+> [!WARNING]
+> This method involves some low-level OPC/UA operations and may not be recommended for production usage.
+It is recommended to use the OPC/UA Client TagImporter instead.

 This method allows to read any OPC/UA variables from a remote server knowing its `NameSpaceIndex` and `ID`.
 The following examples reads the `Server > ServerStatus > State` (0/2259) variable from the UaAnsiCServer from the OPC Foundation

 ```csharp